 Encapsulation is used to include data from an upper layer protocol into a lower layer protocol.
-To set up a WAN connection to the Internet, you need to use the same encapsulation method used by your ISP (Internet Service Provider).
-If your ISP offers a dial-up Internet connection using PPPoE (PPP over Ethernet), they should also provide a username and password (and service name) for user authentication.
+To set up a WAN connection to the Internet, you need to use the same encapsulation method used by eircom.
+If your ISPeircom offers a dial-up Internet connection using PPPoE (PPP over Ethernet), they should also provide a username and password (and service name) for user authentication.